Your Duty to us

 Your Duty of Disclosure

-This Policy is subject to the Insurance Contracts Act 1984 (Cth) (‘Act’).
-Under that Act You have a duty of disclosure.
-Before You purchase the insurance, You have a duty to tell Us of everything that You know, or could reasonably be expected to know, that may affect Our decision to insure You and on what terms.
+Where You are buying cover for a vehicle that You drive for rideshare, taxi or courier use/purposes, under the Insurance Contracts Act 1984 (Cth) (‘Act’) You have a duty of disclosure and before You purchase the insurance, You have a duty to tell Us of everything that You know, or could reasonably be expected to know, that may affect Our decision to insure You and on what terms.
 If You are not sure whether something is relevant You should inform Us anyway.

 You have the same duty to inform Us of those matters before You renew, extend, vary, or reinstate Your contract of insurance.
 The duty applies until this Policy is entered into, or where relevant, renewed, extended, varied or reinstated (‘Relevant Time’).
 If anything changes between when the answers are provided to Us or disclosures are made and the Relevant Time, You need to tell Us.